Helen Brett Scholarship

 • Resume

-• Essay submission (500-1,000 words) explaining goals and desired role in the events industry.
+• Essay submission (500-1,000 words) explaining goals and desired role in the events/exhibitions/hospitality industry and how the Helen Brett Scholarship would help.

 • Please have all supporting items ready to submit at the time of the application process as there is no save for later ability.